Financial-Times/origami-website/_posts/2021-07-01-origami-on-npm-and-how-to-migrate.md

 1. Update the Origami Sass imports to include the `@financial-times` namespace.
 E.G. `@import 'o-icons/main';` becomes `@import '@financial-times/o-icons/main';`
 1. Update your Origami JavaScript imports to include the `@financial-times` namespace.
 E.G. `import oTracking from 'o-tracking';` becomes `import oTracking from '@financial-times/o-tracking';` and `import 'o-layout';` becomes `import '@financial-times/o-layout';`
 1. Run the project locally and confirm it is still working correctly
-1. The migration to Origami 2.0 is finished! :tada:
+1. The migration to npm Origami components is finished! :tada:

 ## Using Origami via Origami Build Service

-Origami Build Service v3 is the version which supports Origami 2.0.
+Origami Build Service v3 is the version which supports Origami components on npm.
-There is an [Origami Build Service URL Updater](https://www.ft.com/__origami/service/build/url-updater) which should help projects migrate to Origami 2.0.
+There is an [Origami Build Service URL Updater](https://www.ft.com/__origami/service/build/url-updater) which will help projects migrate to Origami components on npm.
 For Origami Build Service projects, there requires no JavaScript or CSS changes to be made.

 1. Run the project locally in its current state and confirm the project is still working correctly